simon-fritz/MOB/README.md

 # MOB - A Web Application to Study Students Ability to detect Conversational AI

-MOB is a web-based interactive learning platform that enables teachers to create virtual rooms where students can participate in real-time educational activities, chat, and engage in collaborative learning experiences.

 ## ✨ Features

 - **Room Creation**: Teachers can create virtual rooms and share unique 4-digit codes for students to join.